Regis College Senior Honors Program

 Number of Pages

 In 2009, 196 years after Pride and Prejudice was originally published, Seth Grahame-Smith combined Austen's original text with a description of a zombie attack.
 This re-envisioning of the classic has enjoyed its own pop-culture success.
 Past the apparent quirky charm of the zombie addition to Longbourn, the success of the combination offers insight into the ways in which Austen's writing is relevant to contemporary readers.
 Zombies, in cinema as well as literature, represent more than reanimated corpses; they are metaphors for social tension, the struggle for power, and radical shifts in culture.
 The addition of zombies, while not undermining it does unsettle the integrity of Austen's original work.
 The tropes and conventions of zombie horror as a genre highlight Austen's concern with social and cultural structures, how those structures change and the subtlety of relationships that are as pertinent now as they were in her lifetime.

 © CharLee Toth

 All content in this Collection is owned by and subject to the exclusive control of Regis University and the authors of the materials.
 It is available only for research purposes and may not be used in violation of copyright laws or for unlawful purposes.
 The materials may not be downloaded in whole or in part without permission of the copyright holder or as otherwise authorized in the “fair use” standards of the U.S. copyright laws and regulations.

 Toth, CharLee Colleen, "Reanimating Jane: Relevance in Austen's Pride and Prejudice and Seth Grahame-Smith's Zombies" (2010).
-Regis University Student Publications.
+Regis University Student Publications (comprehensive collection).
 510.